PelionIoT/manifest-tool/README.md

       the [`manifest-tool public-key`](#manifest-tool-public-key)
       command.

-* Upload the new firmware binary to a server that the device you want to update can reach, and obtain the URL for the uploaded firmware binary.
+* Upload the new firmware binary to a server which your devices have access to, and obtain the URL for the uploaded firmware binary.

 * A configuration file in JSON or YAML format.